Filing for Disability in Indiana

 Indianapolis, IN 46207-7069

-Pending Claim Inquiries: (800) 622-4968
+Claim Inquiries: (800) 622-4968

-Once you claim is in the appeals process, all work related to your claim is handled by the Office of Hearings Operations (OHO), otherwise known as the hearings office.
+Once your claim is in the appeals process, all work related to your claim is handled by the Office of Hearings Operations (OHO), otherwise known as the hearings office.
 There are five OHO offices that serve Indiana, with four offices in state and one in Ohio.
 Below is the contact information for all OHO offices serving the state.

 Indianapolis